karnyadavdev/FontWizard/README.md

 <p align="center">
   <b>Swap Segoe UI and Consolas system-wide with one click.</b><br><br>
   Every app that asks for Segoe UI gets your font instead be it Start menu, Taskbar, Settings, Explorer, Office, Chrome, VS Code, Discord, all of them.
-Pick any static <code>.ttf</code>, apply once, restart, done.
+Pick any font, apply once, restart, done.
 </p>